gchq/coreax/CONTRIBUTING.md

 Prioritise overfull lines for mathematical expressions over artificially splitting them into multiple equations in both comments and docstrings.

+### Thousands Separators

+For hardcoded integers >= 1000, an underscore should be written to separate the thousands, e.g. 10_000 instead of 10000

 ### Documentation and references
 The coreax documentation should reference papers and mathematical descriptions as appropriate.
 New references should be placed in the [`references.bib`](references.bib) file.
 An entry with key word `RefYY` can then be referenced within a docstring anwhere with `[RefYY]_`.